 Per diem is a daily allowance you give employees to cover travel-related business expenses.
 Per diem means “for each day.”
 You give employees a fixed amount of money to cover daily living expenses, including lodging, meals, and incidental expenses.
 Per diem can also be limited to covering just meals and incidental expenses.

-Employees appreciate per diem because it gives them a chance to travel for business without spending out of their own pockets.
+Employees appreciate per diem because it allows them to travel for business without spending out of their pockets.
 However, you are not required to provide per diem to employees.

 What does per diem cover?

 You cannot give employees per diem reimbursement to cover transportation expenses or mileage reimbursement.
 Per diem only covers three types of expenses:

 - Lodging (e.g., hotel)

 Employees receive full per diem if they need reimbursement for lodging as well as meals and incidental (M&IE) expenses.
 Let’s say an employee working in Ohio needs to travel to New York for the weekend.
 You would provide full per diem to cover the cost of lodging, meals, and incidentals.

 You can pay employees a lesser per diem rate that only covers M&IE if they do not have to pay for lodging.
 For example, if an employee stays with family, you would only give them per diem for meals and incidentals.